Covid-19 Information

 Diarrhea

-Students with any COVID symptoms should be tested, and can do a home COVID test, test off campus, or schedule an appointment for a test at the Student Health Center online in the patient portal https://carrollu.medicatconnect.com/, or by calling 262-524-7233.
+Students with COVID symptoms can do a home COVID test, test off campus, or schedule an appointment for a free COVID test at the Student Health Center online in the patient portal https://carrollu.medicatconnect.com/, or by calling 262-524-7233.

 • Stay in your room as much as possible – if you need to leave your room, wear a mask, and avoid interactions with others.